feynmaz/nicoin-sol/README.md

-# ICO implementation
+# Nicoin

-Build "nicoin" coin and launch ICO.
+Build "nicoin" coin and launch ICO with solidity.